swiftlang/swift-testing/Documentation/ABI/TestContent.md

   | `1 << 0` | This record contains a suite declaration |
   | `1 << 1` | This record contains a parameterized test function declaration |

-- For exit test declarations (type `101`), no flags are currently defined.
+- For exit test declarations (type `101`), no flags are currently defined and the field should be set to `0`.

 #### The reserved field